 Visually luscious and drenched with the big beats of classic cuts and freestyle rhyming by some of the masters of the music, Something from Nothing: The Art of Rap is a performance documentary about the runaway juggernaut that is hip-hop.
-At the wheel of this unstoppable beast is Ice-T. The practitioner/filmmaker, with codirector Andy Baybutt, takes us on a personal journey into the asphalt roots of the music that saved his life.

 Hip Hop to the fullest!
 Hilarious, insightful, deep, raw and soulful especially if you're a Hip Hop head!
 Hearing the Emcees quote each other's lyrics is like Poets repeating some of Shakespeare's shit!
 Inspiring for any rapper!
 I heard there was 70 hours of recorded footage, let's hope the special edition DVD gets some deleted scenes.
 Bow down Drake, Lil Wayne and Nicki Minaj THE REAL HIP HOP IS OVER HERE!